bbchallenge/bbchallenge/src/routes/story.md

 <a id="goal"></a>

-The goal of The Busy Beaver Challenge is to collaboratively prove or disprove the following conjecture [[Aaronson, 2020]](https://www.scottaaronson.com/papers/bb.pdf):
+The goal of The Busy Beaver Challenge (bbchallenge for short) is to collaboratively prove or disprove the following conjecture [[Aaronson, 2020]](https://www.scottaaronson.com/papers/bb.pdf):

 <div class="flex justify-center">
 BB(5) = 47,176,870